|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's also important to store the cookies properly.
-Add a piece of white bread to the cookie tin, and that will keep your gingerbread cookies soft and fresh for up to 1 week.
+Add a piece of white bread to the cookie tin to keep your gingerbread cookies soft and fresh for up to one week.

 - 3/4 cup butter

 - 1 cup brown sugar (light or dark, firmly packed)